chinapedia/wikipedia.abstract.en/Page/Pythagoras.md

 On Greek philosophy

-Timaeus_trans_calcidius_med_manuscript.jpg's Latin translation of Plato's _Timaeus_, which is one of the Platonic dialogues with the most overt Pythagorean influences]]
+'s Latin translation of Plato's _Timaeus_, which is one of the Platonic dialogues with the most overt Pythagorean influences]]

 Sizeable Pythagorean communities existed in Magna Graecia, Phlius, and Thebes during the early fourth century BC.
 Around the same time, the Pythagorean philosopher Archytas was highly influential on the politics of the city of Tarentum in Magna Graecia.
 According to later tradition, Archytas was elected as _strategos_ ("general") seven times, even though others were prohibited from serving more than a year.
 Archytas was also a renowned mathematician and musician.
 He was a close friend of Plato and he is quoted in Plato's _Republic_.[62]
 Aristotle states that the philosophy of Plato was heavily dependent on the teachings of the Pythagoreans.[63]
 Cicero repeats this statement, remarking that _Platonem ferunt didicisse Pythagorea omnia_ ("They say Plato learned all things Pythagorean").[64]
 According to Charles H. Kahn, Plato's middle dialogues, including _Meno_, _Phaedo_, and _The Republic_, have a strong "Pythagorean coloring", and his last few dialogues (particularly _Philebus_ and _Timaeus_) are extremely Pythagorean in character.